Skip to Content

 Get a taste of Bennington’s history during your fall vacation with a tour of one of these historic homes.

-The beautiful Victorian-era Park McCullough House was built in 1864 – 1865 by attorney and entrepreneur, Trenor Park, and is considered one of the finest and best-preserved Victorian mansions in New England.
+The beautiful Victorian-era Park McCullough House was built in 1864 – 1865 by attorney and entrepreneur Trenor Park and is considered one of the finest and best-preserved Victorian mansions in New England.

 You can visit this beauty, the working farm behind it, and the lovely, Mile-Around-the-Woods hiking trail (mentioned above) all in one afternoon.
 Park McCullough House is located in the village of North Bennington and is open for tours on weekends until the end of the fall foliage season.
 Admission is $15 per person.